GKE Deployment Guide¶

 # 3. Connect to vault

-cloudtaser target connect \
+cloudtaser-cli target connect \

---vault-address https://vault.eu.example.com \
+--secretstore-address https://vault.eu.example.com \

---vault-token hvs.YOUR_ROOT_TOKEN
+--secretstore-token hvs.YOUR_ROOT_TOKEN

-# 4. Install CloudTaser
+# 4. Install cloudtaser

-cloudtaser target install \
+cloudtaser-cli target install \

---vault-address https://vault.eu.example.com \
+--secretstore-address https://vault.eu.example.com \

 --ebpf --enforce